This post was updated on August 31st, 2022

 Another key problem with the ketogenic diet is its effects on the gut microbiome.
 It’s common for people following a keto diet to consume inadequate amounts of fermentable, prebiotic fibers.
 This includes things like pectin, inulin, and oligofructose.
 This is because we usually get these important nutrients from fruits, starchy vegetables, and legumes.
 But with a ketogenic diet, these foods all need to be restricted because of their carbohydrate content.

-Experienced clinicians have noticed that patients following a ketogenic diet, often experience gut dysbiosis.
+Experienced clinicians have observed gut dysbiosis in patients following a ketogenic diet.
 They speculate that this could open the door for pathogens to colonize the gut.
 Recent evidence has also linked a diet low in fermentable fibers to inflammatory diseases like PCOS [15].

 6. Con: Can Be Psychologically Unhealthy

 Leaving health and fertility aside, maintaining nutritional ketosis can be psychologically difficult.
 Disordered eating affects women with PCOS roughly five times as much as the general population.
 Eating disorders are especially likely if they also suffer from anxiety or depression [16].
-Given that severe carbohydrate restriction is necessary to maintain nutritional ketosis, a ketogenic diet may further deteriorate an already tenuous relationship with food.
+Severe carbohydrate restriction is necessary to maintain nutritional ketosis For many people, this demand may further deteriorate an already tenuous relationship with food.

 7. Con: Harder To Follow For PCOS Women